afsc-gap-products/akgfmaps/README.md

 browseVignettes('akgfmaps')
 ```

-# Download shapefiles
+# Download shapefiles without installation

-For non-R users, the most recent versions of bottom trawl survey shapefiles and associated metadata are available [here](./assets/region_shapefiles).
+The package is intended for users to install and access layers using the package to ensure vector geometries are version-controlled for code-based analyses and visualizations.
+However, zip files containing the most recent versions of the bottom trawl survey shapefiles and associated metadata are provided for download [here](./assets/region_shapefiles).

-# Layers in the package
+# Vector geometries in the package

 The table below lists the vector geometry layers (polygons) in the package by region (AI = Aleutian Islands, BSS = eastern Bering Sea Slope, CS = Chukchi Sea, GOA = Gulf of Alaska, NBS = Northern Bering Sea, SEBS = southeastern Bering Sea continental shelf).